Introducing Edgio Applications v7Find out what's new.

 The recommended approach is to apply the most restrictive policy to as much traffic as possible while causing minimal impact to data delivery.

-• Apply access rules, API Security, rate rules, bot manager configurations, custom rules, and managed rules to production traffic by adding it to a Security App configuration and then determining how it will be enforced.
+• Apply access rules, API Security, rate rules, bot manager configurations, custom rules, and managed rules to production traffic by adding it to a Security Application configuration and then determining how it will be enforced.

 • Use audit mode to verify that new access rules, API Security rules, custom rules, and managed rules will not generate substantial false positives.

-To create a Security App configuration
+To create a Security Application configuration

-1. Navigate to the Security App page.
+1. Navigate to the Security Application Manager page.

 1. From the Edgio Console, select the desired organization.

-2. Click Add New.
+2. Click + Create New.

 Learn more.